 Supporting the idea of the Digital Agenda for Europe, FESA - as association of the European supervisory bodies according to Art.
 17 of the eIDAS - sees itself as experienced and competent body that supports the cooperation, information and assistance among the members and facilitates the exchange of views and agreement on good practices corresponding to Art.
 17 (4) a), c) and Art.
 18 (1) of the eIDAS.

 FESA intends to advance the harmonization of the supervisory bodies' activities, to develop common points of view for the dialog with political or technical institutions, in particular the European Commission and standardization institutions, and to establish a levelled European playing field for trust service providers in terms of supervision.

 The Forum is no legal entity.
 Performing their supervisory activities the members cannot be bound by decisions of the Forum.

-The following institutions are invited to become members of the Forum:
+The following institutions are invited to become full members of the Forum:

 a) national bodies responsible for supervision according to Art.
 17 of the eIDAS from all European Union (EU) and European Economic Area (EEA) member states,